 Your purchase is now complete and you can collect the keys to your first home.
 Congratulations!

 Remember, within your initial purchase, various fees may be payable, including; stamp duty, solicitors fee, valuation fees, application and booking fees.

-Have you considered Shared Ownership or Help to Buy Equity Loan?
+Have you considered Shared Ownership?

 Purchasing a Shared Ownership property means part buying, part renting your property.
 You’ll buy a share of the property at first, paying rent to a housing association or landlord for the rest.
 You will only need to pay a deposit on the part you are initially buying.
 You will be paying your mortgage as well as rent to the housing association or landlord.

 Buying this way could mean a lower initial deposit with an option to buy more shares further down the line.